gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - She feels the flash behind her eyes and everything goes away

 - Episode 11: Gumption's Story
-  - Gumption: "You go ahead - the Gears and I will get 'em out.
-Well, this part of the Gears.
-You know what I mean."
+  - Gumption: "You go ahead - the Gears and I will get 'em out."
     - Wonders if Maddy can hear the tremor in his voice
     - Just like he wonders every day if she knows how he feels
   - As the ground shakes with the battle (bravado): "Sounds like we could use another distraction.
 This'll be a good one."
   - Waits until Patient wanders off
-  - Tentatively tries to free a test subject
+  - Tentatively tries to free a test specimen
     - The Gears: "So you don't have any special abilities like the little one?"
     - Gumption: "No chance of that.
 And I ain't as smart as Maddy."
     - The Gears: "So what use are you?"